Nationals vs. Rockies Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has collected 90 hits with 28 doubles, two triples, 16 home runs and 32 walks.
-He has driven in 50 runs with five stolen bases.
+- Jeimer Candelario has 91 hits with 29 doubles, two triples, 16 home runs and 32 walks.
+He has driven in 51 runs with five stolen bases.

 Candelario Recent Games